mikeobeid/kinneret-app/README.md

 ## 📄 License

-This project is part of ongoing research at the Kinneret BioGeo Lab.
+This project is part of ongoing research at the Kinneret3D Dynamics.
 Please cite appropriately if used in research.

 ## 🙏 Acknowledgments